 Acceptance and commitment therapy (ACT) blends mindfulness, de-fusing yourself from your thoughts and emotions, and committing to actions that are consistent with your values.
-Rather than challenging negative thoughts, like what you might do in cognitive behavioural therapy (CBT), ACT focuses on acceptance, and allowing thoughts to come and go as they please.
-It may seem counterintuitive, but when you find out more it starts to make a lot of sense,
+Rather than challenging negative thoughts, like what you might do in cognitive behavioural therapy (CBT), ACT focuses on acceptance, allowing thoughts to come and go as they please.
+It may seem counterintuitive, but when you find out more it starts to make a lot of sense.

 This mini e-book will guide you through the basics of ACT, and includes some questions to reflect on, ACT life compass worksheets, and ACT strategies that you can implement.

 Topics covered include:

 - present moment awareness